netdata/netdata/docs/netdata-security.md

 -   The url where you open the web-ui in the browser (via http request referrer)
 -   The hostnames of the Netdata servers

-If sending this information to the central Netdata registry violates your security policies, you can configure Netdat to [run your own registry](/registry/README.md#run-your-own-registry).
+If sending this information to the central Netdata registry violates your security policies, you can configure Netdata to [run your own registry](/registry/README.md#run-your-own-registry).

 ### Opt-out of anonymous statistics